clustervision/trinityX/doc/installation.rst

     # ./configure.sh controller.cfg

-For further details about the use of the configuration script, including its command line options, please see `Trinity X configuration tool`_
+For further details about the use of the configuration script, including its command line options, please see `Configuration tool usage`_

 For further details about the configuration files, please see `Configuration files`_.